rust-marker/marker/marker_error/README.md

 ### Solution

-This is the same as [reporting errors to marker developers](#reporting-errors-to-marker-developers), but in case of bugs we collect the diagnostic info automatically, with as much user interaction as possible.
+This is the same as [reporting errors to marker developers](#reporting-errors-to-marker-developers), but in case of bugs we collect the diagnostic info automatically, with as less user interaction as possible.
 For example, we collect the spantrace and backtrace in case of a panic regardless of the `RUST_BACKTRACE` env var.
 For that we have a custom panic hook in `cargo-marker` that does this.

 ## Reporting user-recoverable errors